 Certain memories from prison never leave you, like the time I strolled by his cell and heard needy chirping – I stuck my head head in and watched him carefully spoon-feeding three bare-naked tiny little birds some mushed up dog kibble from the end of a plastic spoon.
 We lived on a tier with a dog-training program, and whenever any of the guys in that program would find any wildlife-in-need on the compound they knew to bring it to him.
 A few weeks later I’d have a little bird on my finger, helping it learn to fly by dropping my hand quickly to make it flap its newly-feathered wings.

 And because of his job, guards would turn the other way as he accumulated a massive and technically contraband library of books on zoology – we were only allowed a certain volume of paperwork in our cells, but he was allowed to keep a huge volume of books on everything from bird-watching to herpetology, and everything in between.
-This almost came to a head during our massive annual shakedown, when the guards searching his cell discovered that the wastebasket with a holey t-shirt over it was chirping… Red, handcuffed hands behind his back out in the hall but looking into his cell explained the avian adoption with a huge grin on his face.
-After the other guard picked up a plastic container that looked to be full of just toilet paper and tiny dead bugs what was going on, Red explained, “Oh there’s a black widow in there, she’s a bad bitch.”
-The guard careful placed the container back and simply said, “Of course there is.”
+This almost came to a head during our massive annual shakedown, when the guards searching his cell discovered that the wastebasket with a holey t-shirt over it was chirping.
+Red, handcuffed hands behind his back out in the hall but looking into his cell explained the avian adoption with a huge grin on his face.
+After the other guard picked up a plastic container that looked to be full of just toilet paper and tiny dead bugs and asked what was going on, Red explained, “Oh there’s a black widow in there, she’s a bad bitch.”
+The guard careful placed the container back and simply said, “Of course she is.”

 But despite getting his GED and taking multiple computer learning classes, and effectively functioning as an employee of the state for three years, when it was time for him to go home Maryland did absolutely nothing for him except give him enough money to make a few phone calls and tell him how to check in with his PO.
 He could’ve been easily placed into any office job run by the state government, but of course that’s no place for criminals.